dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/global-status/info.md

 ### Manually updates

-Beside the automated connection between the error states of form components ([FormStatus](/uilib/components/form-status)), You can update messages from everywhere in Your application on any time:
+Besides the automated connection between the error states of form components ([FormStatus](/uilib/components/form-status)), you can update messages from everywhere in your application at any time:

 **NB:** The GlobalStatus will `autoclose` by default, once all messages are removed.